 Understanding copyright guidelines can be a daunting task.
 Sometimes it can be difficult to determine what is copyright protected and what is in the public domain.
 The resources on this page and in the Related Links can help.
 If you have a specific copyright-related question that the information on this page does not resolve please contact the University of Minnesota Libraries Copyright Permissions Service at firstname.lastname@example.org.

-United States works published before 1924 are now in the public domain.
+United States works published in 1924 and later are now in the public domain.

 Works published between 1924–1963 are protected for a total of 95 years, providing the work’s copyright was renewed in the 28th year.
 If it wasn’t then it is now in the public domain.